Hagley: Civil status

 Hagley is part of the West Midlands Urban Area as defined by the Office for National Statistics, and is joined to Stourbridge and the Black Country by the A491 and B4187 (formerly part of the A450).
 It is also situated on the A456 Birmingham to Kidderminster road.
 This is known as the Hagley Road in Birmingham, as it was once administered by a turnpike trust whose responsibilities ended at the former boundary of the parish (now in Blakedown).
 There is also a frequent rail service between Kidderminster and Birmingham.

 Although Hagley has a population larger than some market towns (such as Tenbury Wells) and once had its own cattle market, it lacks the marks of a market town.
 While it has a shopping street and many local services, it has little local employment beyond these, although unemployment is low: 2.6 per cent of the population at the time of the 2001 census.
 Hagley is essentially a dormitory village for Birmingham or the adjacent Black Country.

 Prior to the creation of the Parish Council by the Local Government Act 1894, village affairs were run by the ratepayers of a vestry committee based on St John the Baptist Church.
 Presently, Hagley falls within the boundary of Bromsgrove District Council, but it also has a Parish Council that is responsible for some local sites and services.
-On this sit the elected District Councillors for Hagley East and West and a number of co-opted members; it also employs a Parish Clerk and Assistant Parish Clerk.
+On this sit the elected District Councillors for Hagley East and West and a number of co-opted members; it also employs a Parish Clerk and Deputy Parish Clerk.